ABOUT ME

 Some non-book related facts about me:

-- I was born in London and have lived here all my life, but I’m three-quarters French, an eighth English and an eighth Dutch.
+• I was born in London and have lived here all my life, but I’m three-quarters French, an eighth English and an eighth Dutch.
 I adore London, but lately I've been thinking a lot about trees, and how I would like to have more around me.
-So maybe one day soon I will leave…
+So maybe one day I will leave…

-- My favourite place to be is by the sea, most specifically the Atlantic Ocean.
-My favourite film is Casablanca.Two of my favourite writers are Eva Ibbotson and PG Wodehouse.
+• My favourite thing to do is to walk in the woods or by the sea.
+My favourite film is Casablanca.
+Some of my favourite writers are Ann Patchett, Jane Gardam, Eva Ibbotson, PG Wodehouse and Leo Tolstoy.

-- I get very grumpy if I don’t have a good book to read, if I’m not writing, if I’m hungry, tired or don’t get enough exercise.
+• I get very grumpy if I don’t have a good book to read, if I’m not writing, if I’m hungry, tired or don’t get enough exercise.
 Otherwise I am a generally cheerful person.

 Click here for answers to Frequently Asked Questions about my life as a writer.